AlexKnowsIt/Udemy_Deals_signup/README.md

 You have to clone the gistfile into this repository under MydealzInput/gistfile1.txt (via git clone).
 I recommend using this script in combination with a bash script to check via git for updates in the gist file.

+## Contributions

+Feel free to fork the project and add features that you miss or that can be improved and open a pull request.
+If you find a bug in the software or Udemy is changing again it's structure feel free and open an issue and I will see how I can fix the problem or merge your pull request.